thorbjornium/Software-Manual/src/pre.md

 This site is for stuff I need to remember right now.

-{% embed announcement-banner id="1" theme="default" message="Site under construction" %}
+{% embed announcement-banner id="1" theme="construction" message="Site under construction" %}